Alex Bregman Wants It All

 He’s baseball’s off-field anarchist.
 The tweets.
 The YouTube videos.
 What's it for?
 To flip MLB's front-facing culture on its head from the inside out.February 22, 2019

 The empire starts with YouTube, which is why Alex Bregman decided to walk the walk this offseason.

 He moved out to Los Angeles and met with television and movie executives in between his workout schedule.
 He joined the recent train of mainstream celebrities, such as Will Smith, who have launched a YouTube channel.
-His videos range from house tours to tips for young baseball players to pranks that peel the curtain back on the life of a baseball star.
-They are also one of the many reasons the Houston Astros infielder is not only one of Major League Baseball’s best young players on the field, but also one of its most important personalities off it.
+His videos range from house tours to tips for young baseball players to pranks that peel back the curtain on the life of a baseball star.

+They are also one of the many reasons the Houston Astros infielder is not only one of Major League Baseball's best young players on the field but also one of its most important personalities off it.

 Bregman is a nonstop idea machine when it comes to saving baseball.
 "I don't find that much wrong with baseball," he says.
 Well, not exactly.
 There are a few things the league could improve.
 Baseball should place cameras everywhere.
 In the bullpens.
 During batting practice.
 In the dugouts.
 "Stop saying no," Bregman says.
 "Start saying yes."

 YouTube is about saying yes.
-It’s just one element of Bregman’s hilarity on social media.
+It's just one element of Bregman's hilarity on social media.
 He also regularly posts on Instagram and Twitter.
 He welcomes social media beefs—namely his recent back-and-forth with Cleveland Indians starter Trevor Bauer.

-When Bauer—who has tweeted about everything from perceived liberal media bias to climate change denial to his disapproval of the Chief Wahoo ban to the Obama birther conspiracy theory—accused Astros pitchers of using pine tar to get more grip on the baseball last May, Bregman responded: “Relax Tyler … those World Series balls spin a little different….”
+When Bauer—who has tweeted about everything from perceived liberal media bias to climate change denial to his disapproval of the Chief Wahoo ban to the Obama birther conspiracy theory—accused Astros pitchers of using pine tar to get more grip on the baseball last May, Bregman responded: "Relax Tyler ... those World Series balls spin a little different."

-Bregman’s active online presence is an anomaly in a sport that has struggled to adapt to a hyperconnected world.
-Baseball hasn’t developed crossover mainstream celebrities since Derek Jeter, Alex Rodriguez and David Ortiz.
-Bregman wants to change that: He dreams of being in movies and TV shows and becoming baseball’s first YouTube star.
+Bregman's active online presence is an anomaly in a sport that has struggled to adapt to a hyperconnected world.
+Baseball hasn't developed crossover mainstream celebrities since Derek Jeter, Alex Rodriguez and David Ortiz.
+Bregman wants to change that; he dreams of being in movies and TV shows and becoming baseball's first YouTube star.
 Eventually, he wants to run his own production company, something he can do during and after his playing career.

-He’s baseball’s off-field anarchist, hoping to flip the game’s front-facing culture on its head from the inside out and bring in a new generation of young fans.
+He's baseball's off-field anarchist, hoping to flip the game's front-facing culture on its head from the inside out and bring in a new generation of young fans.

 "I want to be the LeBron James of baseball," Bregman says.